Table of Contents

-Making an application multilingual is a very common feature request nowadays.
+Making an application multilingual is a common feature request nowadays.
 Therefore Catel provides the resources in several languages and provides the LanguageService to give the developers full control over the translation process in their applications.

 Setting up the LanguageService